 3) Where do they get so many flowers in full bloom in February?
 Lest you think Cleveland is the hot spot with our sub-freezing temperatures and plentiful piles of snow crystals, spring bulbs typically do not start to sprout until around April or May.
 Yet, all the wonderful plants are hot to trot and on display for the show.
 Which makes me wonder, how far did the plants have to travel for the show to be in full bloom?

-How do your local Home and Garden shows compare to Cleveland’s?
+How does your local Home and Garden shows compare to Cleveland’s?

 Save Money, Travel More!